UTEP vs. North Texas NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- UTEP has combined with its opponents to put up more than 55.5 points just two times this season.
+- UTEP has combined with its opponents to score more than 55 points just two times this season.

-- North Texas and its opponents have combined to score more than 55.5 points in three of eight games this season.
+- So far this season, 37.5% of North Texas' games (3/8) have had more combined points than Saturday's total of 55.

-- The two teams combine to score 50.1 points per game, 5.4 less than the total in this contest.
+- The combined points per game average of the two teams, 50.1, is 4.9 points fewer than Saturday's over/under.

-- The 54.4 combined points per game that these two squads have allowed this season are 1.1 fewer than the 55.5 over/under in this contest.
+- These two squads combine to allow 54.4 points per game, 0.6 fewer than this contest's over/under.

-- The Miners and their opponents score an average of 52.4 points per game, 3.1 fewer than Saturday's total.
+- The average total in Miners games this season is 52.4, 2.6 points fewer than Saturday's total of 55 .

-- The 62.3 PPG average total in Mean Green games this season is 6.8 points more than this game's over/under.
+- In 2021, games involving the Mean Green have averaged a total of 62.3 points, 7.3 more than the set total in this contest.

 UTEP Stats and Trends

-- So far this season, the Miners have been installed as favorites by a 1.5-point margin or more three times and are 3-0 ATS in those contests.
+- The Miners are 3-0 ATS when favored by 1.5 points or more this season.

-- UTEP's games this year have eclipsed the over/under in 50% of its opportunities (four times in eight games with a set point total).
+- UTEP's games this year have gone over the total in four out of eight opportunities (50%).

-- In games that UTEP totals over 393.9 yards, the team is 2-0 against the spread and 2-1 overall.
+- In games that UTEP piles up more than 393.9 yards, the team is 2-0 against the spread and 2-1 overall.

-- The Miners have turned the ball over 17 times this season, four more turnovers than the Mean Green have forced (13).
+- This year, the Miners have turned the ball over 17 times, four more than the Mean Green's takeaways (13).

 - Find the latest spread and moneyline odds for UTEP at SISportsbook.